sejori/nestjs-graphql-sample/README.md

 The email authentication available via `/auth/login` serves as a basic stateless (JWT) auth system, however it is clearly insecure.
 Local auth with hashed passwords was not implemented because passwords were not on the user entity in the spec.

-More information can be found in the auto-generated OpenAPI swagger docs at `/api`.

 **Note:** to make this application production-ready, local authentication (passwords), magic email links or OAuth2.0 would need to be implemented, see `/src/auth/auth.service.ts`.

 ```js